Sponsored links:

 Parking in Montepulciano

-You can park the car near the gate Porta al Prato leading to the old town (1; GPS: 43.097976, 11.785058), or a little farther, in the parking lot at Via Elio Bernabei (2; GPS: 43.098695, 11.789974).
-Since the previously mentioned parking is often busy, we chose the latter, and then walked down the street Via Elio Bernabei about 500 meters to Porta al Prato.
-During the tourist season it is worth remembering that there is also a third farthest parking lot (3; GPS: 43.099350, 11.793350) - a distance from it to Porta al Prato is approximately 800 meters.
+You can park your car near the Porta al Prato gate, which provides access to the old town (1; GPS: 43.097976, 11.785058), or a little farther away in the spacious parking lot on Via Elio Bernabei (2; GPS: 43.098695, 11.789974).
+Since the first parking area is often busy, many visitors opt for the latter, enjoying a scenic 500-meter walk down Via Elio Bernabei to Porta al Prato.
+During the peak tourist season, it's wise to consider the third, most distant parking lot (3; GPS: 43.099350, 11.793350), which is approximately 800 meters from Porta al Prato.
+Planning your parking in advance is key to a stress-free visit, especially during busy months.
+The pleasant walk from the farther lots allows you to gradually soak in the atmosphere as you approach the heart of Montepulciano.

 The Old Town